Friday, January 31, 2020

 There are also different levels of superheroes, and at the top are "The Seven," promoted and essentially owned by Vought International, a powerful corporation.
 Meanwhile, a lot of people are hurt by these superheroes as collateral damage.
 In fact, that's what starts the story.
 Hughie is with his girlfriend Robin when A-Train--the fastest person in the world and one of The Seven--runs right through her.

 Billy Butcher soon catches up with Hughie.
-Butcher's mission is life is to take down superheroes.
+Butcher's mission in life is to take down superheroes.
 We find out why as the show goes along.
 Hughie joins forces with Butcher and others--together, these are "The Boys."

 Meanwhile, Annie (superhero name Starlight), a young woman with superpowers, tries out for a slot with The Seven and succeeds.
 She's wide-eyed, but comes to Vought's headquarters in New York and soon learns how the world works.
 Meanwhile, the greatest hero and leader of The Seven, Homelander, is revealed as perhaps the worst of the gang in person.

 The eight episodes of the first season have The Boys take on The Seven, even though it seems an uneven match.
 They uncover certain unsavory secrets.
 While they do this, Hughie and Annie, the two nicest characters, start a relationship.
-Meanwhile, Homelander on one side and Billy Butcher on the other will stop at nothing to get what they want.
+Meanwhile, Homelander on one side and Billy Butcher on the other, will stop at nothing to get what they want.

 There are numerous other characters, such as Madelyn Stillwell, who's in charge of The Seven for Vought.
 Also on The Boys' ragtag team is Mother's Milk and Frenchie, while two other prominent members of The Seven are Queen Maeve, who's become disillusioned, and the Deep, who can communicate with fish but isn't taken too seriously as a crimefighter.